hxreborn/amznkiller/README.md

 </details>

 <details>
-<summary>Sync says "remote failed" or "embedded only"</summary>
+<summary>Sync says "remote failed" or "bundled only"</summary>

-Embedded selectors are still applied.
+Bundled selectors are still applied.
 Check connectivity, reset the selector URL in settings, and refresh again.
 </details>